-In a future in which most water has disappeared from the Earth, we find a group of children, mostly teenagers, who are livie at an orphanage, run by the despotic rulers of the new Earth.
-The group in question plays a hockey based game on roller skates and is quite good.
-It has given them a unity that transcends the attempts to bring them to heel by the government.
-Finding an orb of special power, they find it has unusual effects on them.
-They escape from the orphanage (on skates) and try to cross the wasteland looking for a place they can live free as the stormtroopers search for them and the orb.Written by
+In a future, water has disappeared from the Earth, anda group of teenagers, who are livie at an orphanage, run by the despotic rulers of the new Earth, and find an orb of special powerr.
+They escape from the orphanage and try to cross the wasteland looking for a place they can live free as the stormtroopers search for them and the orb.Written by

 John Vogel <email@example.com>

 When the group gets to Aqua Bunker through some water pipes, there is already lots of roller skate tracks on the dusty ground from previous takes.
 See more »

 Scorpions.
 You've had special treatment, favors, and training by experts from my maiming squads.
 Do you deny that...?

 Yet you just allowed yourselves to be TRASHED, by left-brain rollers using homemade gear.